GuyUnger/QuakeCam2D/README.md

 ### Caller/Listener
-Sometimes you want a shake to come from a specific location.
-IE. you might want moving platforms to hit walls and set the camera shaking but only when the player is near.
+Sometimes you want a shake to come from a specific location. i.e. you might want moving platforms to hit walls and set the camera shaking but only when the player is near.
 This can be set up easily:
 ``` python
 QuakeCam2D.shake_quake().from_node(platform, 500, 100, 1, player)
 ```